 TGaz Editor: Change the text in Section 9.6.7.50 (Primus RSTA Broadcast Passive Location Measurement Report frame format) as follows:

-The Passive Location LCI Table Countdown subfield is an index pointing the next Passive Location Ranging Availability window where the Passive Location LCI table will be contained in the Primus RSTA Broadcast Passive Location Measurement Report frame.
-The current availability window has index zero, the next one has index 1, the one after that has index 2, and 1 so on.
+The Passive Location LCI Table Countdown field is an index pointing to the next Passive Location Ranging Availability window where the Passive Location LCI table element will be contained in the Primus RSTA Broadcast Passive Location Measurement Report frame.
+If the Passive Location LCI Table element is contained in the current availability window, then the index has the value 0, if the Passive Location LCI Table element is contained in the next availability window the index has the value 1, if the Passive Location LCI Table element is contained in the availability window after that the index has value 2, and so on.

 References: